iter8-tools/iter8/mkdocs/docs/getting-started/quick-start/knative/platform-setup.md

 template: main.html
 ---

-# Platform Setup for Knative
+# Platform Setup

-## 1. Create Kubernetes cluster
+## 1. K8s cluster

-Create a local cluster using Kind or Minikube as follows, or use a managed Kubernetes cluster.
-If you choose Istio as the networking layer for Knative (see Step 3 below), then ensure that the cluster has sufficient resources, for example, 8 CPUs and 12GB of memory.
+Use a managed K8s cluster, or create a local K8s cluster as follows.
+If you wish to choose Istio as the networking layer for Knative, then ensure that the cluster has sufficient resources, for example, 8 CPUs and 12GB of memory.

 === "Kind"